emspay/ems-online-woocommerce/readme.txt

 ** 1.2.3 **

 * Replaced 'reason' to 'customer_message' in error output
-* Added receiving of supporting currencies by payment methods from API
+* Added request to retrieve a list of available currencies for every payment method.